Vinicius-Sa/Jenkins/README.md

 BUILD_TAG
 String of jenkins-${JOB_NAME}-${BUILD_NUMBER}.
 Convenient to put into a resource file, a jar file, etc for easier identification

-Example of how to use these enrionment variables stages {
+Example of how to use these environment variables stages {
         stage('Example') {
             steps {